maryoussef149-cell/Restaurant-system/README.md

 Scenario 1	Delivery Order	Loyalty Discount and Chicken Category Discount applied via the Chain of Responsibility, followed by a successful Credit Card Strategy.
 Scenario 2	Takeaway Order	Minimum Order Discount ($10 off) triggered by a high subtotal, demonstrating the Takeaway Template Method and a simple Cash Payment Strategy.
 Scenario 3	Payment Failure	Order value intentionally set over $500 to trigger a PaymentProcessingException within the MobileWalletPayment Strategy, halting the workflow before completion.

-The clear separation of concerns in the Builder structure.

-The resilience and interchangeability provided by the Strategy (Payment) and Chain of Responsibility (Discount) patterns.